-Dogs may look cute with their floppy ears and wagging tails, but that does not mean they are always friendly.
+Dogs may look cute with their floppy ears and wagging tails, but that does not always mean they are friendly.
 A dog bites someone every seven seconds in the United States.
+And as a dog attack lawyer, we know how devastating dog bites can be.

 Many Moreno Valley residents own at least one dog, and the owner is responsible for damages even if the dog has never shown aggression in the past.
 However, there are exceptions.
 Two specific ones are if the victim was trespassing or provoked the attack.
 People who need to step onto a person’s property such as a mail carrier or meter reader are not trespassers.